thatsus/laravel-better-bind/README.md

                 return value will be returned from `makeWith`.
 The parameters will be `$app`, the Application object, and `$params`, the array of parameters sent to `makeWith`.
- * $params    - optional, when `makeWith` is called, this value will be updated with the parameters sent to `makeWith` so that test code may make assertions against them.
+ * $params    - optional, when `makeWith` is called, this variable will be updated with the parameters sent to `makeWith` so that your test code may make assertions against them.

 If `$signature` is a string that does not refer to an existing class, no assertions will run against the parameters.

-# Compatiblity
+# Compatibility

-We believe this code is compatible with all versions of Laravel 5+ and Lumen 5+, but testing is a chore because `make` changed to `makeWith` in 5.4 just to confuse everybody.
+We believe this code is compatible with all versions of Laravel 5+ and Lumen 5+, but testing it is a chore because `make` changed to `makeWith` in 5.4 just to confuse everybody.
 Drop us a line and let us know how great it is and what version of Laravel you're working with.